-CSE 4215 3.0 Mobile Communications
+CSE 4215 3.0 Mobile Communications (integrated with CSE5431 3.0)

 Wireless mobile networks have undergone rapid growth in the past several years.
 The purpose of this course is to provide an overview of the latest developments and trends in wireless mobile communications, and to address the impact of wireless transmission and user mobility on the design and management of wireless mobile systems.